loyjoy/academy/getting_started/roles/roles.md

-# Invite colleagues & assign user roles
+# Invite colleagues & assign roles

 Find out how to add colleagues to your LoyJoy tenant, assign roles and manage their user accounts.